GoogleCloudPlatform/python-docs-samples/TESTING.md

 When adding a new top-level directory, be sure to edit ``.coveragerc`` to include it in coverage reporting.

-To add new tests that require Google App Engine, please place them in the ``appengine`` directory if possible.
-If you place them elsewhere, you will need to modify ``nox.py`` to make the environments appropriately run or ignore your test.
+To add new tests that require Google App Engine, you must place them in the ``appengine`` directory so that the py.test fixtures needed for App Engine are available.